Credentials

 Credentials typically combine coursework, hands-on training in the field, and assessments to ensure proficiency in key areas like developmental milestones, communication with families, and promoting social-emotional well-being.

-In Michigan, the Child Development Associate (CDA) Credential, Michigan Youth Development Associate (MI-YDA) Credential, Montessori Credential, and MI-AIMH Endorsements are all widely respected credentials for early childhood and school age educators.
+In Michigan, the Child Development Associate (CDA) Credential, Michigan Youth Development Associate (MI-YDA) Credential, Montessori Credential, and Michigan Association for Infant Mental Health (MI-AIMH) Endorsements are all widely respected credentials for early childhood and school age educators.

 Image